skilled-reflection/skilled-reflection.github.io/index.md

 A journaling club with purpose: yours.

 Habits and reality have a tendency to sneak between our intentions and actions.
-A little Skilled Reflection will smooth out the plan between your values and actions.
+A little Skilled Reflection will make reality more like your plan.

-We're a Student Organization
-at the University of Wisconsin-Madison that meets once a week to write privately for about an hour.
+For 3 years, we've been a Student Organization at the University of Wisconsin-Madison that meets every few weeks to write privately for about an hour.
 Each session focuses on specific themes related to identity, goals, and being a student, with prompts for you to reflect and write on.

 Read about us in the [Psychology Department Bulletin](https://psych.wisc.edu/news/when-personal-experience-meets-psychology-michael-koranda/).